 You will need to consider groundwater.
 As with any type of below ground pool, if you have water at the dig stage, it’s best to dig a sump just outside the pool edge.
 This will allow you to keep the site dry during installation.
 This can also be used to check the standing water table in the future.

 The pool will arrive on a low loader lorry from France.
 If your hole is prepared and accessible, the driver will lower the pool directly into the hole.
-Alternatively it can be set to one side and lowered in at a later stage by manpower (small models), digger or crane.
+Alternatively it can be set to one side and lowered in at a later stage by your digger or crane.
+Where the garden is not accessible a crane company can assist; many of our pools have gone over the roof.

 Prior to lowering the pool in, connecting short lengths of pipe to the low suctions points will save some trench work later.